Indigo dye: Chemical properties

 Indigo dye is a dark blue crystalline powder that sublimes at 390–392 °C. It is insoluble in water, alcohol, or ether, but soluble in DMSO, chloroform, nitrobenzene, and concentrated sulfuric acid.
 The chemical formula of indigo is C16H10N2O2.

-The molecule absorbs light in the orange part of the spectrum (λmax = 613 nm).
+The molecule absorbs light in the orange part of the spectrum (λmax=613 nm).
 The compound owes its deep color to the conjugation of the double bonds, i.e. the double bonds within the molecule are adjacent and the molecule is planar.
 In indigo white, the conjugation is interrupted because the molecule is non-planar.

 Indigo derivatives

 The benzene rings in indigo can be modified to give a variety of related dyestuffs.
 Thioindigo, where the two NH groups are replaced by S atoms, is deep red.
 Tyrian purple is a dull purple dye that is secreted by a common Mediterranean snail.
 It was highly prized in antiquity.
 In 1909, its structure was shown to be 6,6'-dibromoindigo (red).
 6-bromoindigo (purple) is a component as well.
 It has never been produced on a commercial basis.
-The related Ciba blue (5,7,5′,7′-tetrabromoindigo) is, however, of commercial value.
+The related Ciba blue (5,7,5',7'-tetrabromoindigo) is, however, of commercial value.

 Indigo and its derivatives featuring intra- and intermolecular hydrogen bonding have very low solubility in organic solvents.
 They can be made soluble using transient protecting groups such as the tBOC group, which suppresses intermolecular bonding.
 Heating of the tBOC indigo results in efficient thermal deprotection and regeneration of the parent H-bonded pigment.

 Treatment with sulfuric acid converts indigo into a blue-green derivative called indigo carmine (sulfonated indigo).
 It became available in the mid-18th century.
-It is used as a colorant for food, pharmaceuticals, and cosmetics.
+It is used as a colorant for food, pharmaceuticals, and cosmetics as FD&C Blue No. 2.